Abubakar Shekau

-Abubakar Mohammed Shekau (23 March 1973 – 19 May 2021) was a Nigerian militant who served as the leader of Boko Haram, an extremist organization based in northeastern Nigeria, from 2009 until his suicide in 2021.
+Abubakar Mohammed Shekau (23 March 1973 – 19 May 2021) was a Nigerian militant who was the leader of Boko Haram, an extremist organization based in northeastern Nigeria, from 2009 until his suicide in 2021 during the Battle of Sambisa Forest.
 He previously served as deputy leader to the group's founder, Mohammed Yusuf, until Yusuf's execution by Nigerian police in 2009.

 Nigerian authorities believed that Shekau was killed in 2009 during clashes between security forces and Boko Haram until July 2010, when Shekau appeared in a video claiming leadership of the group.
 He had subsequently been regularly reported dead and was thought to use doubles.

 Shekau was criticized by human rights advocates for terrorism, bombings, forced conversions and kidnapping.

 In March 2015 Shekau pledged allegiance to ISIL leader Abu Bakr al-Baghdadi.
 However, in 2016, ISIS Central tried to replace Shekau with Abu Musab al-Barnawi as leader of the group, causing a split.
 Shekau's loyalists were called Boko Haram and al-Barnawi's loyalists were known as Islamic State's West Africa Province.
 Shekau was a Salafi, until 2016, when he ended his relation to ISIL.
 Relations between Shekau and ISIS declined, and in 2021 ISIS launched a major operation against Shekau and his supporters.

 Shekau killed himself on 19 May 2021 by detonating a suicide vest during the battle of Sambisa Forest between Boko Haram and Islamic State's West Africa Province.
 His death was first reported by The Wall Street Journal and was confirmed by Nigerian officials, ISWAP, and his surviving loyalists.

 Biography

 Early years

 Abubakar Mohammed Shekau was born on 23 March 1973 in the Nigerian village of Shekau in the Tarmuwa local government of Yobe State.
 His father was Mohammed Shekau, a local district imam, and his mother was Falmata Abubakar.
 According to Falmata, Abubakar left for Maiduguri during his boyhood and became an almajiri.
 Almajirai often beg on the street for food, and it is believed Shekau did the same.
 He reportedly received formal Islamic education in a local religious school known as a tsangaya from a cleric named Baba Fani.

-Shekau was an ethnic Kanuri, and also spoke Hausa, Fulani, Arabic, and English.
+Shekau was an ethnic Kanuri, and also spoke Hausa, Fulani, Arabic and English.
 In 1991, he moved to Mafoni Ward in Maiduguri and enrolled in the Borno College of Legal and Islamic Studies (BOCOLIS), where he graduated in 2004.
 Shekau reportedly had a photographic memory, and devoted much of his time in BOCOLIS to developing his self-taught interpretation of Islam.

 He later met Mohammed Yusuf, the founder of Jamaat Ahlus Sunnah li Dawah wal Jihad, and became one of his deputies.
 Shekau was appointed the leader of the group in July 2009, after the death of Yusuf in the 2009 Boko Haram uprising.
 Shekau survived being shot in the leg during the 2009 attempt on his life by Nigerian security forces.
 He was married to one of Muhammad Yusuf's four widows.
 His nickname was "Darul Tawheed", which translates as "specialist in tawheed", the Islamic concept of oneness of Allah.